 For that reason, Meta decided to offer WhatsApp Cloud API as a quicker and more cost-effective way to get WhatsApp API.
 We’ll discuss WhatsApp Cloud API pricing in the section below.

 Getting a WhatsApp Cloud API account is free.
 You only need to pay WhatsApp API’s conversation-based fees without paying additional per message fees, which are set by some BSPs.
 There are two categories of conversation-based pricing.

 User-initiated conversations are conversations initiated by customers.
 Businesses will be charged user-initiated conversation fees when they reply to messages within the 24-hour messaging window.

-Check out our WhatsApp Business API pricing blog for more detailed information.
+The first 1,000 conversations each month are free.
+If you want to initiate more than 1,000 conversations, you need to add a credit card to your account.
+Check out our WhatsApp Business API pricing blog post for more detailed information.
 Now, let’s look at WhatsApp Cloud API features.

 WhatsApp Cloud API Features

 WhatsApp Cloud API is just an API.
 It does not have an interface, so it must be connected to a business messaging inbox like respond.io to use WhatsApp Cloud API features.

 Once connected, you can send broadcasts and interactive messages, apply for the WhatsApp green tick by verifying your WhatsApp Business Account and create advanced automation for marketing, sales and support.

 These features are similar to the on-premise API.
 However, there are some key differences businesses must note.